github9175/JOS-operating-system/Lab4 note.md

 When the swtch we have been tracing returns, it returns not to sched but to sched- uler, and its stack pointer points at the current CPU’s scheduler stack, not initproc’s kernel stack.

+The last section looked at the low-level details of swtch; now let’s take swtch as a given and examine the conventions involved in switching from process to scheduler and back to process.
+A process that wants to give up the CPU must acquire the process table lock ptable.lock, release any other locks it is holding, update its own state (proc->state), and then call sched.
+Yield (2772) follows this convention, as do sleep and exit, which we will examine later.
+Sched double-checks those conditions (2757- 2762) and then an implication of those conditions: since a lock is held, the CPU should be running with interrupts disabled.
+Finally, sched calls swtch to save the current context in proc->context and switch to the scheduler context in cpu->scheduler.
+Swtch returns on the scheduler’s stack as though scheduler’s swtch had returned (2728).
+The scheduler continues the for loop, finds a process to run, switches to it, and the cycle repeats.